sonic-net/SONiC/doc/monitoring_high_mem_containers/monitoring_containers.md

 every 1 minute if it receives non-zero value from `memory_checker` in every 1 minute polling cycle.

-Below is Monit configuration file of lldp container:
+Below is an example showing Monit configuration file of lldp container:

 ```bash
 check program container_memory_lldp with path "/usr/bin/memory_checker lldp"